earthly/website/blog/_posts/2022-08-15-cryptography-encryption-in-go.md

  - MD5
  - Hashing
  - Algorithm
-excerpt: "Learn how to implement cryptography and encryption in Go with this tutorial.
-Discover how to use hashing functions, encrypt and decrypt text, and generate cryptographically secure random values in your Go programs."
+excerpt: Learn how to implement cryptography and encryption in Go with this tutorial.
+Discover how to use hashing functions, encrypt and decrypt text, and generate cryptographically secure random values in your Go programs.
 ---

 One of the biggest concerns for modern web developers is security.
 Whether your goal is protecting a user's personal data, effectively authenticating a user's identity, or securing company databases, cryptography, and [encryption](/blog/encrypting-data-with-ssh-keys-and-golang) can help.